What Are Dental Implants?

 Oral surgeons in Forney like Dr. Draper and Dr. Gibbins possess specialized training and experience in dental implant surgery.
 Their expertise ensures precise placement of implants, minimizing complications and maximizing success rates.
 They are also skilled in advanced techniques that allow for less invasive procedures and faster recovery times.

 The Surgical Procedure

-Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While Dr. Draper performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
-Your dentist will also make any temporary prosthesis needed during the implant process.
+The placement of dental implants is a collaborative effort between an oral and maxillofacial surgeon and a restorative dentist.
+Dr. Draper or Dr. Gibbins is responsible for the actual implant surgery, including any initial tooth extractions and potential bone grafting.
+Meanwhile, the restorative dentist (your dentist) is in charge of fitting and creating the permanent prosthesis.
+They will also handle any temporary prosthetic needs throughout the implant process.

 What Types Of Prosthesis Are Available?

 We offer various prosthetic options tailored to your specific needs:

 - Single Crowns: Perfect for individual tooth replacement, providing a natural-looking solution.

 - Bridges: Ideal for replacing several missing teeth in a row.

 - Overdentures: Snap-on dentures that offer improved stability and function compared to traditional dentures.

 Dr. Draper performs in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is available for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip, or tibia.